 From the student perspective, specific goals and objectives for service-learning include:

-- providing students opportunities to interact with agencies that serve older adults so that students can become familiar with the structure, personnel and specific services provided by community agencies, and
+- Providing students opportunities to interact with agencies that serve older adults so that students can become familiar with the structure, personnel and specific services provided by community agencies.

 Goals and Objectives for Community Participants